Which Kind of Portfolio Would a Financial Adviser Recommend to a Young Investor?

 2. Mutual Fund Madness: Most actively managed mutual funds underperform their benchmarks over the long term.
 You’re essentially paying high fees for mediocre performance.

 3. Ignoring Individual Circumstances: Your financial situation, goals, and risk tolerance are as unique as a fingerprint.
-A standardized portfolio ignores your personal financial DNA.
+A standardized portfolio ignores your financial DNA.

 4. Neglecting Alternative Strategies: Have you ever heard of selling puts or using LEAPs for leverage?
 Probably not from your average financial adviser.
 These strategies can turbocharge your returns if used wisely.